Demographics of New Brunswick: Languages

-Language policy remains a perennial issue in New Brunswick society and politics.
-Recurring debates have arisen in regards to interpretation of the provincial bilingualism policy, duality (the system of parallel French and English speaking public services), and specifics of implementation.
+Language policy is a perennial issue in New Brunswick politics and society.
+Recurring debates have arisen in regards to duality (the system of parallel English and French-speaking public services), interpretation of the provincial bilingualism policy and specifics of implementation.
 The extent of the provincial policy on bilingualism means that a new row is never far off in the New Brunswick news cycle.
-The French-speaking community continues to advocate for full funding of French-language public services and fair representation in public sector employment, while some Anglophones (and Francophones) fear that the system of duality is financially inefficient and its extent is not worthwhile, or that the provincial governments targets for bilingualism in public employment are hurting their chances to work for the government, as Anglophones are less likely than Francophones to be proficient enough in both official languages to use them in employment.
+Francophones advocate for full funding of French-language public services and fair representation in public sector employment, while Anglophones fear that the system of duality is financially inefficient, its extent is not worthwhile and that the provincial government's targets for bilingualism in public employment are hurting their chances to work for the government, as Anglophones are less likely than Francophones to be proficient enough in both official languages to use them in employment.

-The province's bilingual status is enshrined in both provincial and federal law.
-The Canadian Constitution makes specific mention of New Brunswick's bilingual status and defines the spirit of implementation as one based on both community and individual rights (in contrast with the constitutional protections for the other provinces that is limited to individuals, though this extends to "community" issues in terms of provision of schooling etc.).
-The Canadian Charter of Rights and Freedoms has a number of New Brunswick specific articles and makes specific mention of New Brunswick in each section relating to language (ex.
-Section 18 has two paragraphs, the first regarding bilingual publication of the Canadian Parliaments work and laws, the second specifying that New Brunswick's legislature will publish its work in both French and English).
-Of particular interest is Article 16.1, which declares that the French and English speaking communities of New Brunswick have equal rights and privileges, including community specific educational and cultural institutions.
-This specific distinction of linguistic community is important in that it recognizes not only the rights of individuals to use their language, but also demands that the two official language communities have their specific institutions upheld.
+The province's bilingual status is enshrined in federal and provincial law.
+The Canadian Constitution makes specific mention of New Brunswick's bilingual status and defines the spirit of implementation as one based on community and individual rights (in contrast with the constitutional protections for the other provinces that is limited to individuals).
+The Canadian Charter of Rights and Freedoms has a number of New Brunswick specific articles and makes specific mention of New Brunswick in each section relating to language.
+Of particular interest is Article 16.1, which declares that New Brunswick's Anglophone and Francophone communities have equal rights and privileges, including community-specific cultural and educational institutions, Article 18.1, declaring bilingual publication of the Canadian Parliament's works and laws and Article 18.2, specifying that the New Brunswick Legislature will publish its works in English and French.
+Article 16.1's distinction of linguistic community is important in that it recognizes not only the rights of individuals to use their language, but also demands that the two official language communities have their specific institutions upheld.

-In 2012, New Brunswick francophones scored lower on the Programme for the International Assessment of Adult Competencies than their anglophone counterparts in New Brunswick.
+In 2012, New Brunswick Francophones scored lower on the Programme for the International Assessment of Adult Competencies than their Anglophone counterparts.

 Knowledge of languages

 The question on knowledge of languages allows for multiple responses.
-The following figures are from the 2021 Canadian Census, and lists languages that were selected by at least 0.5 per cent of respondents.
+The following figures are from the 2021 Canadian Census, and lists languages that were selected by at least 0.5 percent of respondents.

 Mother tongue

 New Brunswick's official languages are shown in bold.
 Figures shown are for the number of single-language responses and the percentage of total single-language responses.
-During the 19th century Scottish Gaelic was also spoken in the Campbellton and Dalhousie area.
-The language died out as a natively-spoken language in the province in the early 20th century.
+During the 19th century Gaelic was also spoken in Campbellton and Dalhousie.
+The language died out as a natively-spoken language in the early 20th century.

 The 2011 Canadian census showed a population of 751,171.
 Of the 731,855 single responses to the census question concerning mother tongue, the most commonly reported languages were: